-It is a habbit.
+It is a habit.
 If you continue to do just nothing, you will achieve noting.
 It is probably the biggest reason why so many test takers fail.
-They feel too confident especially when they know they performed well in their subjects during the college years and they’d rather spend time working or having some merriment.
-Success on the exam doesn’t work like magic, it involves hard work and diligence.
+They feel too confident exceptionally when they know they performed well in their subjects during the college years, and they’d rather spend time working or having some merriment.
+Success on the exam doesn’t work like magic; it involves hard work and diligence.

 2. Small amount of time spent for reading

-You must be missing the most essential part of your review.
-Reading has been proven to effectively enhance one’s memory and brain function so it is recommended that before you take a major exam, you get used to reading a lot months before it as it also helps you read faster.
-Remember that some parts of the test requires reading passages that are quite long so better have an early practice than feel sorry about failing the exam.
+You must be missing the essential part of your review.
+Reading has been proven to enhance one’s memory effectively and brain function, so it is recommended that before you take a major exam, you get used to reading a lot of months before it as it also helps you understand faster.
+Remember that some parts of the test require reading passages that are quite long so better have an early practice than feel sorry about failing the exam.

 4. Unfamiliar topics